Dave Lutz

 David Graham Lutz (born December 30, 1959) is an American former professional football player who was an offensive lineman for 13 seasons in the National Football League (NFL), primarily for the Kansas City Chiefs.
-He played college football for the Georgia Tech Yellow Jackets and was a second-round draft pick by the Chiefs in the 1983 NFL draft.
+He played college football for the Georgia Tech Yellow Jackets and was a second-round draft pick (34th overall) by the Chiefs in the 1983 NFL draft.

 He played in 187 games and started 171 games.
-When his father Graham died in 1984, he went to his funeral.
 He is married and has two daughters.